 If Vail Health is the lead site or if the research is being conducted at an external site, the PI provides additional information in the Initial Study Application xForm (including how the data and information will be managed) to ensure ongoing communication among the participating IRBs and sites.
+The VH IRB will evaluate whether the management of information is adequate.
 The Vail Health PI submits the following information for each site along with the Initial Study Application xForm: